 Are Violations of OSHA Rules An Intentional Act?

 This is a complex legal question.
 The answer will depend on the specific facts of the case.
 You may think that the law would make an exception if the employer knowingly allowed employees to work in an unsafe environment and refused to do anything to correct the problem.
-Unfortunately, workers’ comp laws are not clear on how an unsafe working environment impacts a workers’ comp claim.
+Unfortunately, workers’ compensation laws are not clear on how an unsafe working environment impacts a workers’ compensation claim.

 For example, if your employer violates OSHA regulations, your employer may face fines and other penalties.
 However, if you are injured due to the OSHA violation, you may be restricted to filing a workers’ comp claim.
 The problem with this exclusive remedy for workplace injuries lies in the difference in damages available in a workers’ comp claim versus a personal injury claim.